rutvora/helpers/python/plot/README.md

 ```

 `values->legend`: (Optional, default=values->param) The legend of this param to place in the plot.
 No two legends in the same plot can have duplicates.
 If there are duplicates, they will default to the param name.
+You can explicitly set legend to `null` to not show it in the plot's legend table.
 `values->visible`: (Optional, default=true) Whether this plot is visible by default (only applicable to Y-axis and in
 bokeh).
 Max 5 legends set to visible by default.
 You can click on the legend to make more of them visible.
 `values->labels`: (Optional, default=None, only on Y-axis) The labels for these individual plot points.